Aleksandr Konovalov (judge): Career

-From February to November 2005 he was the chief prosecutor of Bashkortostan.
+From February to November 2005 he was the Chief Prosecutor of the Republic of Bashkortostan.

-Between 14 November 2005 and May 2008, he had been President Vladimir Putin's plenipotentiary envoy to the Volga Federal District.
-In May 2008 he was appointed the minister of justice.
+Between 14 November 2005 and May 2008, he had been President Vladimir Putin's Plenipotentiary Envoy to the Volga Federal District.
+In May 2008 he was appointed the Minister of Justice in Putin's second cabinet.
+On 1 July 2008, he was appointed Special Presidential Envoy for Cooperation with the European Union in the Field of Freedom, Security, and Justice.
+He remained in office during Medvedev's first and second cabinets.

-On 15 January 2020, he resigned as part of the cabinet, after President Vladimir Putin delivered the Presidential Address to the Federal Assembly, in which he proposed several amendments to the constitution.
+On 15 January 2020, Konovalov resigned as part of the cabinet, after President Vladimir Putin delivered the Presidential Address to the Federal Assembly, in which he proposed several amendments to the Constitution.